Curator's Corner

-German American Heritage Month
+German American Heritage Month: Pennsylvania German

-The more things change, etc. I get really irritated with people who say in speeches that immigrants to the US should “speak American.”
+The more things change, etc. I get really irritated with people who say in speeches that immigrants to the United States should “speak American.”
 For one thing, “American” isn’t a language, it’s a nationality.
 For another thing, this attitude is as old as this country.
 Already during the colonial period, even up until the time of the Revolution (1776–1783), English-speaking colonists were afraid that English would die out as the majority language in America.

 And, no, it wasn’t Spanish they were afraid of—it was German!
 Well, even though Britain claimed east-coast America as “crown colonies,” immigrants from different parts of Europe also settled here during the 1600s and 1700s.
 German immigrants were settling in America for almost as long as British.
 Let’s celebrate German American Heritage Month by showing early examples of German American art!